Scottish Steak Pie is THE dish to have on New Year’s Day. Who knew?

 There are all sorts of traditions associated with Hogmanay.
 Aside from holding hands and singing Auld Lang Syne, it was a time for cleaning the house to be ready for the new year, as well as clearing any debts.

-Then there’s “first-footing” where the first person to cross the threshold after midnight determines the good luck of the household for the year.
-Ideally, it would be a tall, dark, handsome man, carrying gifts of whisky, black bun (a fruit cake wrapped in pastry), coal, and salt.
+Then there’s “first-footing,” where the first person to cross the threshold after midnight determines the household’s good luck for the year.
+Ideally, it would be a tall, dark, handsome man carrying gifts of whisky, Black Bun (a fruit cake wrapped in pastry), coal, and salt.

-So how does steak pie fit in?
+So, how does steak pie fit into Scottish traditions?
 It turns out that because New Year’s Day wasn’t always a holiday in Scotland and people were too busy to cook with everything going on, they would buy a large steak pie from their local butcher to have something to eat after all the celebrations.

 However, a traditional Scottish Steak Pie is pretty simple to make and not available everywhere, so we figured we better have a recipe so you can make your own!